 Seek the Lord see what it is that you need to change in your life in order to conceive.

-A Prayer for a Woman Who Wants to Get Pregnant
+A Prayer to Get Pregnant

 Lord, allow her to seek you with all of her heart and lean not unto her own understanding God.
 We just pray that you will encourage the woman who has been trying for a long time.
 Allow her to experience a peace that surpasses all understanding.

 You know it all God, you can see above and beyond what we can see.
 We know Lord that you will bless exceedingly and abundantly above all we can ask or think of Lord, as long as we continue to seek you.
 As long as our hearts are turned to you and we just thank you for that Lord.
 We thank you for the promises over her life.
 In Jesus name, amen.

 How has a prayer for conception helped you in your journey?

 Octavia Steen is an NBDA certified fertility doula, health coach, certified fitness nutrition specialist, aspiring missionary with the COGIC, and owner of Mother Mindset.
 She helps future and current mamas become more consistent in faith + fitness and grow closer to God so they can create a healthier lifestyle from the inside out!